 Making Your Goals SMART

-Now that you have your goals, I want you to take the next step – make them SMART.
+Now that you have your goals, take the next step and make them SMART.
 SMART goals can assist you with having these big money wins.
 When you create your goal, you want them to be:

 So instead of saying “we’re paying off debt this year,” your goal should be “we’re paying off five thousand dollars of our credit card debt this year by December 31st.”
 Having smaller goals and breaking big amounts down into monthly timelines will help you stay on track and seems less overwhelming than tackling everything at once.

 Once your SMART goal is created for the year, now what?
 You can use your goal to create a new, personalized spending plan.
 Mint can quickly and easily get you started with a plan.
-For those of you looking to really maximize your money, you may want to look at your tax returns.
-You may be able to optimize your finances so you’re getting the most tax deduction and credits.
+If you’re really looking to really maximize your money, you may want to look at your tax returns.
+You may be able to optimize your finances so you get the most tax deduction and credits available.

 At tax-time, TurboTax will ask you simple questions about you and give you the tax deductions and credits you’re eligible for based on your entries.
-If you have questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent to get your tax questions answered.
-A TurboTax Live CPA or Enrolled Agent can also review, sign, and file your tax return.
+If you have questions, you can connect live via one-way video to a TurboTax Live CPA or Enrolled Agent with an average 15 years experience to get your tax questions answered.
+TurboTax Live CPAs and Enrolled Agents are available in English and Spanish and can also review, sign and file your tax return.